What happens when generative AI models train recursively on each others' outputs?: Formalizing An Iterative, Interactive Model Training Pipeline

 \section{Formalizing An Iterative, Interactive Model Training Pipeline}

 Section~\ref{sec:realities} provides empirical evidence for two realities overlooked by prior studies: internet-scraped training datasets used for initial training may have substantial overlap, and models may be updated using {\em each others' generated outputs}.
-Both factors could significantly influence model evolution, and it is imperative to understand how they influence models long-term.
 To study the effect of these two factors on model evolution, we propose a general workflow in which multiple entities regularly update their models using a mix of private, public, and generated data.
-Based on the evidence of \S\ref{sec:realities}, we consider three basic types of training/update data: \begin{packed_itemize} \item $D_*$: Public data used during initial training/updates by multiple entities (real data only). \item $\tilde{D}_k$: Private data used only by entity $k$ for initial training/updates (real data only). \item $D_{t} = \{D_{t1}, D_{t1}, \ldots D_{tk}\}$: Public data used for updates at time $t$ by multiple entities (synthetic data). $D_{tk}$ is data generated by the $k^{th}$ entity based on model $\theta_{t-1,k}$. \end{packed_itemize} Mapping these to realistic scenarios, $D_{*}$ could be a public dataset like Common Crawl; $\tilde{D}_k$ could be a private dataset of math problems curated by entity $k$; and $D_{t}$ could be an internet scrape from after initial model training.
-We weight the relative impact of these data types by the ratios $\alpha, \beta$. \begin{packed_itemize} \item $\beta$, $0 \le \beta \le 1$, is relative size of the initial public data set $D_{*}$ compared to the initial private data set $\tilde{D}_k$.
-This fraction remains constant if/when initial data is reused for updates. \item $\alpha$, $0 \le \alpha \le 1$ is the fraction of new data introduced at generation $t$, relative to the amount of initial data reused (following the ``accumulate and subsample'' paradigm of prior work~\cite{kazdan2024collapse}). \end{packed_itemize}
+Based on \S\ref{sec:realities}, we consider three types of training/update data: \begin{packed_itemize} \item $D_*$: Public data used during initial training/updates by multiple entities (real data only). \item $\tilde{D}_k$: Private data used only by entity $k$ for initial training/updates (real data only). \item $D_{t} = \{D_{t1}, D_{t2}, \ldots D_{tk}\}$: Public data used for updates at time $t$ by multiple entities (synthetic data). $D_{tk}$ is data generated by the $k^{th}$ entity based on model $\theta_{t-1,k}$. \end{packed_itemize} Mapping these to realistic scenarios, $D_{*}$ could be a public dataset like Common Crawl; $\tilde{D}_k$ could be a private dataset of math problems curated by entity $k$; and $D_{t}$ could be an internet scrape from after initial model training.
+We weight the relative impact of these data types by the ratios $\alpha, \beta$. \begin{packed_itemize_ejw} \item $\beta$, $0 \le \beta \le 1$, is relative size of the initial public data set $D_{*}$ compared to the initial private data set $\tilde{D}_k$.
+This fraction remains constant if/when initial data is reused for updates. \item $\alpha$, $0 \le \alpha \le 1$ is the fraction of new data introduced at generation $t$, relative to the amount of initial data reused (following the ``accumulate and subsample'' paradigm of~\citet{kazdan2024collapse}). \end{packed_itemize_ejw}

 \para{Interactive training workflow.} We consider $K$ entities, each seeking to train or update their own generative AI model.
 In the initial phase of training, denoted by time $t = 0$, each entity $k$ trains its model based on a combination of a publicly available dataset $D_{*}$ as well its own private dataset $\tilde{D}_k$.
 The trained model is represented generally by a parameter $\hat{\theta}_{t,k}$, i.e., $\hat{\theta}_{0,k} = \Phi_{0,k}( D_{*} ,\tilde{D}_k)$, $k = 1, \dots, K$. where each $\Phi_{0,k}$ represents a generic training algorithm.
 For model updates at stages $t > 0$, model parameters are updated via: \begin{packed_enumerate} \item New public data $D_{t}$ is generated uniformly at random using the most recent version of the models.
 Specifically, the data are sampled i.i.d.\ according to the mixture $\frac{1}{K} \sum_{k=1}^K P_{k,\hat{\theta}_{t-1,k}}$ where $P_{k,\theta}$ denotes the generative model used by $k$-th entity. \item This data is placed online and collected by entities as training data for the next model update. \item Each entity composes its training data for the next update, using a mix of the initial dataset $(D_*, \tilde{D}_k)$ and newly collected data $D_t$.
 Contributions from each dataset are weighted by $\alpha, \beta$.